blackboard pix

 • SR: A translation of "Electrodynamics of Moving Bodies", Einstein's original 1905 paper on special relativity.
 Here's a pdf (1.9 MB) of the original article in German pubished in Annalen der Physik.

 • SR: A video highlighting the use reference frames in the Olympic coverage of the men's 200 meter event.
 See also the race at the London 2012 games.
+The interesting bit starts at about 3:30.

 History